NENA911/NG911GISDataModel/README.md

 4. Create a new feature branch on your local machine.
     * The name of the branch doesn't matter, but as a best practice use a descriptive name like "Updated PrePostStreetName domain".
-5. Write code to add an enhancement or fix the problem.
+5. Write code to add an enhancement or fix a problem.
     * Document your code.
     * Make commits of logical units.
     * Use [clear and descriptive commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).